jvaugha3038/Pi-in-the-Sky/README.md

             red.value = False #if number big light no tilt=0
 ```
 THe first two lines just shorten the two sensors (the latter of which is obsolete now) into tiny variables for readability.
 The third line prints out all of the sensor variables for testing.
 The lines below simply light up an LED when its tilted sideways, which is a remnant of my older code that this is based on.
-I'm considering removing the LED and keeping the variable itself.
+I'm considering removing the LED and keeping just the variable itself.

 ```python
         t=time.monotonic()